-The following two things will help you prevent rollover--keep the cargo as close to the ground as possible, and drive slowly around turns.
+These two things will help you prevent rollover:

+- Keep the cargo as close to the ground as possible. - Drive slowly around turns.

 Keeping cargo low is even more important in combination vehicles than in straight trucks.
 Also, keep the load centered on your rig.
 If the load is to one side so it makes a trailer lean, a rollover is more likely.
 Make sure your cargo is centered and spread out as much as possible.
 (Cargo distribution is covered in Section 3 of this manual.)